ibm-cloud-docs/sap-reference-architecture/sap-ra-hana-faqs.md

 ## What hardware sharing options are supported in the {{site.data.keyword.cloud_notm}} infrastructure?
 For example, Virtual HANA and Multitenant Database Containers (MDC).
 {: faq}

-The {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure offering is a bare metal server deployment certified by SAP and doesn't include virtualization.
-It's your responsibility to make sure that any changes on top of this infrastructure remain in compliance with respect to the SAP certification.
+The {{site.data.keyword.cloud_notm}} SAP-Certified Infrastructure offering is a bare metal server deployment that is certified by SAP and doesn't include virtualization.
+It's your responsibility to make sure that any changes on top of this infrastructure remain compliant with the SAP certification.

 ## How do I deploy SAP HANA on the {{site.data.keyword.cloud_notm}}?
 {: faq}

 Implementation steps are described in [SAP HANA on {{site.data.keyword.cloud_notm}}](/docs/infrastructure/sap-hana?topic=sap-hana-getting-started#getting-started).
-As this is a self-managed offering, you're responsible for implementing SAP HANA in the {{site.data.keyword.cloud_notm}}. {{site.data.keyword.IBM_notm}} does provide advisory and managed SAP services to assist you.
+You're responsible for implementing SAP HANA in the {{site.data.keyword.cloud_notm}} because this offering is self-managed. {{site.data.keyword.IBM_notm}} does provide advisory and managed SAP services to assist you.
 For more information, see [Managed Services for SAP Applications](https://www.ibm.com/cloud/sap/managed){: external}.

 ## Is scale-out supported for SAP HANA?
 {: faq}